kxdang/ffmpeg-batch-srt-extractor/README.md

 ```

 # How to use on Linux
-Open a text editor and copy the above code into a new file.
+1. Open a text editor and copy the above code into a new file.
-Save the file with a .sh extension, for example, subtitle_extraction.sh.
+2. Save the file with a .sh extension, for example, `subtitle_extraction.sh`
-run `chmod u+x subtitle_extraction.sh` to make it executable
+3. run `chmod u+x subtitle_extraction.sh` to make it executable and drag it in the folder of mkv files
-run `./subtitle_extraction.sh` in the folder of the mkv files
+4. run `./subtitle_extraction.sh` in the folder of the mkv files

 You should see the generated en.srt files